zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

    mkdir otelcol-contrib && tar xvzf otelcol-contrib_0.79.0_linux_amd64.tar.gz -C otelcol-contrib/
    ```

 3. Create `config.yaml` in folder `otelcol-contrib` with the below content in it.
-Replace `SIGNOZ_API_KEY` with what is provided by SigNoz:
+Replace `SIGNOZ_INGESTION_KEY` with what is provided by SigNoz:

  ```YAML
 receivers: